 Video Region

 A Video Region is used to collect a short video.
-For example, recording a video of a completed installation or a broken piece of equipment.
-Adding videos to a Form will quickly exceed the default filesize limit, contact your Account Manager to learn more about working with Videos.
+For example, a User can record a video of a completed installation or a broken piece of equipment.

 Overview Field2Base Forms Designer is the proprietary software application that allows your existing paper forms to be quickly converted to a smart E-form available to your end users via our mobile and web-based Mobile Forms applications.
 This ...